gauravfodekar/NodeJSNotes/README.md

 REST APIs are widely used in web development because of their simplicity and scalability.
 They are commonly used for building web services, allowing different applications, whether they're web-based or not, to interact with each other over HTTP in a structured and consistent manner.

-51 #give me 3 principles of rest API?
+51. # give me 3 principles of rest API?
 Certainly!
 Here are three key principles of REST APIs:

 1. **Stateless Communication**: